cyberbotics/urdf2webots/README.md

   - **--link-to-def**: Creates a DEF with the link name for each solid to be able to access it using getFromProtoDef(defName) (for PROTO conversion only).
   - **--joint-to-def**: Creates a DEF with the joint name for each joint to be able to access it using getFromProtoDef(defName) (for PROTO conversion only).

 > Previously the **--static-base** argument was supported in order to set the base link to be static (disabled physics).
-It has been removed as there is a better way to do it by adding the following to your URFD file (assuming **base_link** is the root link of your robot):
+It has been removed as there is a better way to do it by adding the following to your URDF file (assuming **base_link** is the root link of your robot):
 >
 >```
 > <link name="world" />